limapedro12/limapedro12/README.md

 ## 🚀 About Me
 I'm a recent graduate from the Bachelor's degree in Informatics and Computing Engineering from the Faculty of Engineering in University of Porto (FEUP).
 I'm passionate about technology, coding, and solving complex problems.
 I am currently attending Master's degree in Informatics and Computing Engineering at FEUP.

-- 🌱 I’m currently learning Rust languages and Topics within Software Architecture
+- 🌱 I’m currently learning the Rust language and Software Architecture
 - 📫 How to reach me:
     -Email:  [lima.pedro.0000@gmail.com](mailto:lima.pedro.0000@gmail.com)
      -LinkedIn: [Pedro Lima](https://www.linkedin.com/in/pedro-lima-b55558295)